Energy Storage Science and Technology ›› 2024, Vol. 13 ›› Issue (8): 2559-2569.doi: 10.19799/j.cnki.2095-4239.2024.0150

 Abstract:

-Key words: Lithium battery, silicon electrode, external load, electrochemical performance
+Key words: lithium battery, silicon electrode, external load, electrochemical performance

 CLC Number: